patxu/attackofthedrones/README.md

 ### State Overview

 - NORMAL: in NORMAL mode, you are responsible for thrust, pitch, and roll.
-It is advised to reach a desired altitude in NORMAl and then switch to HOVER
+It is advised to reach a desired altitude in NORMAL and then switch to HOVER

 - HOVER: in HOVER mode, you are responsible for pitch, roll, and yaw.
 You are advised to keep your hand in the middle (height-wise) in order to not change yaw unless necessary